ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 - latest user document
 - perpetual royalty-free commercial license
 - every future update
+- NiloToon's tech support
 - (optional) we set up your character models's rendering in the best way possible for you, using NiloToonURP
-- (optional) tech support
 - (optional) your project-specific customization and support

 of NiloToonURP for your URP project, please send the following info to nilotoon@gmail.com
 - name (your personal name or your company/organization/team's name)
 - a google account email for gaining permission to download all NiloToonURP files in google drive
-- any public website that shows your/your company/organization/team's work or public media
+- any public website that shows your/your company/organization/team's work or public media (e.g. personal website/company website/youtube/bilibili/twitter...)

-# NiloToonURP user's creations (public media, not NDA contents)
+# NiloToonURP user's creations (public media, not NDA content)
 *we only provided NiloToonURP's download permission + tech support, we didn't work on these creations directly

 ### Genshin Impact MV - When The Stars Align (Genshin Impact website -> http://genshin.hoyoverse.com)